kubernetes/website/content/en/docs/concepts/cluster-administration/networking.md

 Additionally, the CNI can be run alongside [Calico for network policy enforcement](https://docs.aws.amazon.com/eks/latest/userguide/calico.html).
 The AWS VPC CNI project is open source with [documentation on GitHub](https://github.com/aws/amazon-vpc-cni-k8s).

 ### Azure CNI for Kubernetes

-[Azure CNI](https://docs.microsoft.com/en-us/azure/virtual-network/container-networking-overview) is an [open source](https://github.com/Azure/azure-container-networking/blob/master/docs/cni.md) plugin that brings the rich set of Azure Networking capabilities to Pods running in a Kubernetes cluster by utilizing the same SDN stack that powers Virtual Machines.
-It assigns VNet IP addresses to Pods and connects them directly to other Pods and VNet resources, providing performance that is at par with VMs.
-Pods can also connect seamlessly to peered VNets and to on-premises over Express Routes or site-to-site VPN and are also directly reachable from these networks.
-Pods can access Azure services such as storage and SQL that are protected by Service Endpoints or Private Link.
-VNet routing and security policies can be used for filtering Pods traffic and securing Kubernetes clusters.
+[Azure CNI](https://docs.microsoft.com/en-us/azure/virtual-network/container-networking-overview) is an [open source](https://github.com/Azure/azure-container-networking/blob/master/docs/cni.md) plugin that integrates Kubernetes Pods with an Azure Virtual Network (also known as VNet) providing network performance at par with VMs.
+Pods can connect to peered VNet and to on-premises over Express Route or site-to-site VPN and are also directly reachable from these networks.
+Pods can access Azure services, such as storage and SQL, that are protected by Service Endpoints or Private Link.
+You can use VNet security policies and routing to filter Pod traffic.
+The plugin assigns VNet IPs to Pods by utilizing a pool of secondary IPs pre-configured on the Network Interface of a Kubernetes node.

-Azure CNI sets up networking for Pods by utilizing a pool of secondary Vnet IPs pre-configured on the Network Interface of a Kubernetes node.
-Pods that come up in a node are assigned IPs from the pool configured on the node and when the pod terminates its IP is returned back to the pool.

-Azure CNI is available natively in the [Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/configure-azure-cni) option in AKS clusters.
+Azure CNI is available natively in the [Azure Kubernetes Service (AKS)] (https://docs.microsoft.com/en-us/azure/aks/configure-azure-cni).

 ### Big Cloud Fabric from Big Switch Networks